ARTICLE

 10. Block Ad Fraud

 To maximize your Google Ads targeting and segmentation, it is crucial to block ad fraud.
 Ad fraud occurs when bots or fraudulent websites generate false ad clicks, impressions, or conversions, leading to wasted ad spend and inaccurate campaign performance data.
-To block ad fraud, you can use third-party ad fraud detection tools like Spider AF, which can help you identify and block fraudulent activity in real-time.
+To block ad fraud, you can use third-party ad fraud detection tools like Spider AF, which can help you identify and block fraudulent activity in search campaigns in real-time.

 Try Spider AF for free today to protect your advertising campaigns from ad fraud and optimize your ad spend.